Osenwe/ABAP-based-Employee-Data-and-Payroll-Management-System/README.md

 Save, Edit, Update, view timesheet records
 Generate summary payroll records from timesheet records for a particular date range, and a specific pay date.

+ASSUMPTIONS
+1) The business has a clock in machine used by it workers for clocking in and clocking out, feeds this info directly into the time sheet table.
+If clock in machine fails or some human errors (example worker forgets to clock in or clock out before going home)  then screen 0400 will be useful

 FUNCTIONAL DESCRIPTION
 To make the system more functional the following were created.